 Why Revenue Is Up but Profit Isn’t

 Revenue is growing.
 Sales look healthy.
 The business feels busy.
 New customers are coming in.
-The team is working hard and yet, profit still feels disappointing or worse, harder to explain.
+The team is working hard.

-For many growing businesses, this is the point where financial frustration starts creeping in.
-The business appears successful from the outside, but internally, cash feels tighter, margins feel thinner, and leadership feels less confident about what the numbers are actually saying.
+For many growing businesses, this is where financial frustration starts.
+The business appears successful from the outside.
+Inside the company, cash feels tighter, margins feel thinner and leadership feels less confident about what the numbers are saying.

-It often happens around the same time a business begins outgrowing the financial structure that supported it in earlier stages.
+This often happens when a business begins to outgrow the financial structure that supported it in an earlier stage.
 We explored some of those warning signs in What It Really Means to Outgrow Your Bookkeeper and the more structural issues in The Signs You’re Missing When You’ve Outgrown Your Bookkeeper.

-What follows is the financial side of that story because growth alone does not guarantee stronger profitability.
+This article looks at the financial side of that story.
+Growth alone does not guarantee stronger profitability.

 The assumption that stops being true